bhaberer/cinch-toolbox/README.md

 This is just a gem required fro many of my plugins, it facilitates a variety of mundane operations.

 * URL Shortening / Expansion.
+* URL Title Scraping.
 * Webpage DOM element retrieval (via xpath or css selectors).
 * Output truncation for sanity proof channel output.

+Note: There is a small monkey patch to OpenURI contained in this gem.
+It allows for redirection on urls that require https.
+For example, normally if you link to an `http://github.com/...` url on GitHub you will get redirected to the https version of that link, and OpenURI will lose it's shit.

+Note that this *only* honors redirection requests from HTTP => HTTPS and *not* HTTPS => HTTP.

 ## Installation